Geeks in Phoenix

 Protect your computer with anti-virus software when working from home

 This is another piece of software you have to keep an eye on.
 The biggest problem I encounter is expired anti-virus licenses.
-A customer will get a new computer with anti-virus software preloaded that has a 30 or 60-day trial license.
+Customers will get a new computer with preloaded anti-virus software with a 30 or 60-day trial license.

 Typically when I set up a new computer for a customer, I ask them what they want to do about anti-virus software.
-The majority of them tell me to remove the pre-loaded trial version of anti-virus software.
+Most of them tell me to remove the pre-loaded trial version of anti-virus software.

-If they don't have a preference for a particular anti-virus program, I have them go to an independent, third-party website like AV Test and check the ratings for the different anti-virus software.
+If they don't prefer a particular anti-virus program, I have them go to an independent, third-party website like AV Test and check the ratings for the different anti-virus software.

-Now the cool thing is even if you have installed another companies anti-virus software on Windows 10, Windows Security will see it and set it as the default.
+Now, the cool thing is even if you have installed another company's anti-virus software on Windows 10, Windows Security will see it and set it as the default.
 But you can still have Windows Security do periodic scans.

 Routers